 Do, Celebrate, Repeat

 Was a science experiment a success today?
 Or maybe a math lesson went with hoo-ray?
 Or the right book pulled everyone together and calmed the house?
 Celebrate your success today, or any movement in the right direction, with cupcakes, special fancy napkins for dinner, a victory dance party, group hugs, high fives, a trip to Jo-anne store (it’s our favorite store), or whatever counts as a celebration in your family!
-Take a note of what made it a successful lesson and repeat, repeat, repeat!
+Take note of what made it a successful lesson and repeat, repeat, repeat!

 Not Punished by Rewards